meadsteve/spl-fix/README.md

 The limit iterator is very useful if you want to grab a subset of an iterator.
 Good right?
 Pass it to count() however and you'll always get a value of 1.
 This package provides an updated LimitIterator class that correctly implements countable.

-## RegexIterator
+## FilterIterator

-The spl regex iterator can only be passed an iterator.
+The spl FilterIterator can only be passed an iterator.
 This is now wrapped so that any traversable can be passed in.
-This is handled by wrapping the traversible in an IteratorIterator.
+This is handled by wrapping the traversable in an IteratorIterator.
+The following child Iterators have also been wrapped:
+- RegexIterator